 Do you know La Trobe has a Men’s Wellbeing Program that also supports Men’s Mental health?
 Find out more on our website!

 Technology-facilitated abuse is where someone harms, harasses, blackmails, threatens, monitors, or impersonates another person via the continuous use of technology.
-This kind of abuse may occur between strangers, but it can also be alongside other types of abuse in domestic and family violence contexts.
+This type of abuse may occur between strangers, but it can also occur alongside other forms of abuse in domestic and family violence contexts.

-16. Go beyond 16 days.
 The 10th of December is International Human Rights Day.
 The 16 days of Activism concluded on this day to emphasise the fact violence against women and girls is a violation of human rights.

 Please go beyond the 16 days and continue to support gender equality and challenge all forms of gender-based violence.

-At La Trobe
+Support at La Trobe

 At La Trobe, our Safer Community program is a free, confidential support service if you are experiencing concerning, threatening, inappropriate or uncomfortable behaviour.
 This can be witnessed or experienced both on and off-campus.

-Visit the Safer Community website for more information.
+Visit Safer Community for more information.